cohesion/cohesion-docs/docs/utils.rst

 Utility Classes
 ***************

 Cohesion comes with several extremely lightweight utility classes such as input handling, database interaction, configuration, and many more.
-More will be added over time and I'm always happy to receive pull requests additional utilities.
+More will be added over time and I'm always happy to receive pull requests with additional utilities.

 Database Interaction